xHugo21/sensitive-data-detector/extension/README.md

 - Create Platform Adapter: Create a new file `src/platforms/newplatform.js` that follows the structure of one of the existing ones.
 - Update manifest.json: Add both the new platform URL to the `matches` section and script to `js` section.
+- Allow endpoint to make requests to the backend in `backend/app/config.py`.

 ## Testing